RitikJ22/hirewise/README.md

 # HireWise Co-pilot

-A comprehensive AI-powered candidate filtering and selection platform designed to help recruiters build diverse teams of 5 candidates.
+A comprehensive candidate filtering and selection platform designed to help recruiters build diverse teams of 5 candidates.
 Built with Next.js 15, TypeScript, Tailwind CSS, and Shadcn/UI.

 ## 🎯 Problem Statement